Trusted WordPress tutorials, when you need them most.

 Why Is Email Encoding Important?

-Most website owners don’t realize that pasting their email addresses into their posts, pages, or on a contact page can put you at risk for a lot of email spam, phishing, and malware.
+Most website owners don’t realize that pasting their email addresses into their posts, pages, or on a contact page can put them at risk for email spam, phishing, and malware.

 Spammers use email harvesting bots that automatically browse the web to collect email addresses.
 These email addresses are then sold to spammers all over the world.